KenBigelow/UBC-Spack-Workshop/index.rst

 In one command you get the description,homepage,versions,variant flags, dependencies and more.

-Lets spec out version 3.2.0, disable zenmap and enable nmap-update
+Lets spec out version 3.2.0, disable hwloc and enable debug

 .. code-block:: console